MALT: Improving Reasoning with Multi-Agent LLM Training: Method: Multi-Agent LLM Training

-\subparagraph{Verifier and Generator Model Training} For each verifier output $v_{i,j,k}$, we compute its value $V(v_{i,j,k})$ and binarize it as follows:

-Preference pairs for the verifier model are created by comparing outputs under the same generator output $g_{i,j}$:

-A similar process applies to the generator model, where generator outputs $g_{i,j}$ are binarized based on their values $V(g_{i,j})$, and preference pairs $D_G$ are created by comparing outputs under the same query $x_i$.
-The intuition and approach behind this training strategy, along with the results of our experiments, are detailed in Section~\ref{experiments}.
+For each verifier output $v_{i,j,k}$, we compute its value $\mathbf{V}(v_{i,j,k})$ and binarize it as $\hat{v}_{i,j,k} = \checkmark \text{if } \mathbf{V}(v_{i,j,k}) > 0.5$, and 0 otherwise.
+Preference pairs for the verifier model are created by comparing outputs under the same generator output $g_{i,j}$: A similar process applies to the generator model, where generator outputs $g_{i,j}$ are binarized based on their values $\mathbf{V}(g_{i,j})$, and preference pairs $\mathcal{D}_G$ are created by comparing outputs under the same query $q_i$.
+This tree-expansion process leads to a sufficiently large (see Sec. \ref{experiments}) and diverse dataset.